 While the short answer is yes, cats do not really recognize humans the way we would normally think they do.

 The truth is cats never really had the need to recognize human faces.
-Unlike dogs who were domesticated for their ability to perform certain tasks, cats just happened to wander into human societies due to the abundance of rodents and other natural prey.
-Cats naturally co-existed with humans while dogs were trained to complete tasks.
+Unlike dogs that were domesticated for their ability to perform certain tasks, cats just happened to wander into human societies due to the abundance of rodents and other natural prey.
+Cats naturally co-existed with humans, while dogs were trained to complete tasks.

 Although cats’ history with humans dictates that they did not need to recognize the faces of humans, many studies show that they do recognize humans by using different cues other than faces.